CopyText/TextCopy/README.md

  * Windows with .NET Framework 4.6.1 and up
  * Windows with .NET Core 2.0 and up
  * OSX with .NET Core 2.0 and up
  * Linux with .NET Core 2.0 and up
+ * Universal Windows Platform version 10.0.16299 and up

 ### Not verified